enmasseio/hypertimer/README.md

 hypertimer
 ==========

-Hypertimer offers time control for simulations.
-With simulations, it's important to be able to manipulate the time.
-There are a number of different categories of simulations:
+Hypertimer offers time control for simulations and animations.
+Hypertimer can be used to:

--   [Continuous simulation](http://en.wikipedia.org/wiki/Continuous_simulation), used for simulating any system with continuous phenomena.
-From Wikipedia:

-    > Continuous Simulation refers to a computer model of a physical system that continuously tracks system response according to a set of equations typically involving differential equations.

--   [Discrete simulation](http://en.wikipedia.org/wiki/Continuous_simulation#Dissociation), relying upon countable phenomena.
-From Wikipedia:

-    > Discrete simulation relies upon countable phenomena like the number of individuals in a group, the number of darts thrown, or the number of nodes in a Directed graph.
-    > [...]
-    > Discrete simulations may be applied to represent continuous phenomena, but the resulting simulations produce approximate results.

--   [Discrete event simulation](http://en.wikipedia.org/wiki/Discrete_event_simulation), used for event-based simulations.
-From Wikipedia:

-    > A discrete-event simulation (DES), models the operation of a system as a discrete sequence of events in time.
-Each event occurs at a particular instant in time and marks a change of state in the system.
-Between consecutive events, no change in the system is assumed to occur; thus the simulation can directly jump in time from one event to the next.

-`hypertimer` makes it possible to run in "[hypertime](http://en.wikipedia.org/wiki/Hypertime)".
-It can be used for *discrete simulations*, *discrete event simulations*, and *animations*.
-It allows to run a timer at a faster or slower pace than real-time, or run a discrete event simulation jumping from event to event.
+- Run in an unpaced mode for *simulations*: the time jumps from scheduled event to the next scheduled event, unrolling all events as fast as possible.
+This can be used with discrete event simulations and with discretized simulations of continuous systems.
+- Run in a paced mode for *animations* or *real-time* applications: the time proceeds at a continuous, configurable rate.
+Time can run at a faster or slower pace than real-time, and can run in the past, current, or future.

 Hypertimer offers basic functionality to control time:

-- Configure rate and time on construction or via the function `config()`.
+- Configure pacing, rate, and time on construction or via the function `config()`.
 - Get simulated time using functions `getTime()` or `now()`.
 - Schedule events using functions `setTimeout()`, `setInterval()`, and `setTrigger()`.